Crime Education

-The legal system is a system of rules and institutions, but it is also a deeply psychological environment, where people’s perceptions, judgments, and interactions matter just as much as any written law.
-Recent studies in legal psychology have shown that people’s willingness to obey the law, accept legal decisions, and cooperate with authorities is heavily influenced by how fair and respectful and trustworthy the legal authority is perceived to be.
+The legal system is a system of rules and institutions, but it is also a deeply psychological environment, where people’s perceptions, judgments and interactions matter just as much as any written law.
+Recent studies in legal psychology have shown that people’s willingness to obey the law, accept legal decisions and cooperate with authorities is heavily influenced by how fair and respectful and trustworthy the legal authority is perceived to be.

-This concept is at the crux of procedural justice and legitimacy theory, which posits that fair processes lead to voluntary compliance and the legitimacy of legal institutions.
-Similarly, judges, attorneys, and legal scholars have created Therapeutic Jurisprudence (TJ)—the notion that law is a social force that can have therapeutic or antitherapeutic psychological effects.
-TJ recommends that the law minimise psychological harms, address the root causes of offending behaviour, and support rehabilitation.
+This concept is at the crux of procedural justice and legitimacy theory, which functions as a presumption that fair processes lead to voluntary compliance and legitimacy of legal institutions.
+Similarly, judges, attorneys and legal scholars have created Therapeutic Jurisprudence (TJ), the notion that law is a social force that can have therapeutic or antitherapeutic psychological effects.
+TJ recommends that the law minimises psychological harms, addresses the root causes of offending behaviour and supports rehabilitation.
+Addressing human behaviour is a basic, profound requirement for improving justice processes, improving the legitimacy of outcomes and producing more fair and therapeutically restorative outcomes.

 Read More: The Role of Psychological Assessments in Court